Person-centred Design and Improvement Programme

 What we do

-The Person-centred Design and Improvement Team help people working in health and social care in Scotland to take a person-centred approach to improving the services they deliver by providing advice, networking opportunities and practical support on relevant approaches, methods and tools.
+The Person-centred Design and Improvement Team support people working in health and social care to take a person-centred approach to improving the services they deliver and the quality of experience and outcomes for people in Scotland.

-This programme works with health and social care teams to provide coaching, advice, tools and support to:
+This programme works with health and social care teams by providing direct support, coaching, approaches and tools that:

 - develop skills and knowledge to design and improve services in a person-centred way

 The programme also:

 - shares learning from innovation and good practice in design and person-centred care being delivered in Scotland, and

 - works closely with other teams across Healthcare Improvement Scotland to embed person-centred design and improvement in their work.